 What you need to know about apprenticeship reform and the Apprenticeship Levy.

 If you haven’t heard about the apprenticeship reform, don’t be alarmed.
-There is still time to act.
-From April 2017 the way the government funds apprenticeships in England will change for all employers.
+From April 2017 the way the government funds apprenticeships in England has changed for all employers.

 Who this guidance applies to – all employers

 This guidance is for all employers operating in the UK with staff working in England, whether they pay the Apprenticeship Levy or not.

 These changes will only affect apprentices that start their training from the 1st May 2017.
 All apprentices that start up to the 30th April 2017 will remain funded as they currently are, for the duration of their apprenticeship programme.

 What you can spend apprenticeship funding on – all employers

 Funds in your apprenticeship service account, and funding provided by the government through co-investment, can only be used towards the costs of apprenticeship training and end point assessment.
 This must be with an approved training provider and assessment organisation.